ShrutShah/Student-Spend-Analysis-Power-BI/README.md

     - Utilize the Q&A feature to:
         a) Show the average age of students
         b) Create a Donut chart for total amount of purchases by 'Store location'

-Feel free to use this as a template for your GitHub README.